Top 45+ Xpath Interview Questions and Answers for Success! | Updated 2025

 • Relative XPath is preferred for its inflexibility and adaptability to changes in document structure, as it relies on specific attributes or connections rather than hard-coded paths.

-20. How can XPath be used for data birth in web scraping?
+20. What methods can be used to employ XPath for data extraction in web scraping?

 Ans: